Attribute Mapping in Keycloak During OIDC Identity Brokering

 Introduction

 In this article, we look at how to perform attribute mapping in Skycloak or Keycloak when a user authenticates through an external Identity Provider (IdP) using Keycloak’s OpenID Connect Identity Broker feature.
+This is a key capability of Keycloak’s identity providers support.

 For illustration, we use Auth0 as the external IdP.